 '''

-sentieon tnhapfilter --tumor_sample TUMOR_SAMPLE_NAME -v TMP_OUT_TN_VCF
+sentieon tnhapfilter --tumor_sample TUMOR_SAMPLE_NAME -v TMP_OUT_TN_VCF OUT_TN_VCF

-OUT_TN_VCF

 '''

-- TUMOR_SAMPLE_NAME: sample name used for tumor sample in Map reads to reference stage. - TMP_OUT_TN_VCF: the location and file name of the file containing the unfiltered variants produced by TNhaplotyper2. - OUT TN VCF: the location and file name of the output file containing the variants.
+- TUMOR SAMPLE NAME: sample name used for tumor sample in Map reads to reference stage. - TMP_OUT_TN_VCF: the location and file name of the file containing the unfiltered variants produced by TNhaplotyper2.
+You can use VCF files compressed with bgzip and indexed. - OUT_TN_VCF: the location and file name of the output file containing the variants.

-- -v INPUT__VCF: location of the VCF file from the DNAscope variant calling algorithm performed with an input model file determining the correct settings.
-You can use VCF files compressed with bgzip and indexed. - --tumor_sample SAMPLE_NAME: name of the SM tag in the BAM file for the tumor sample. - --normal_sample SAMPLE_NAME: name of the SM tag in the BAM file for the normal sample, if present. - --min_tumor_lod NUMBER: minimum tumorLOD.
+- --tumor_sample SAMPLE_NAME: name of the SM tag in the BAM file for the tumor sample. - --normal_sample SAMPLE_NAME: name of the SM tag in the BAM file for the normal sample, if present. - --min_tumor_lod NUMBER: minimum tumorLOD.
 The default is 5.3. - --max_germline_prob NUMBER: maximum germline probability.
 The default is 0.025. - --max_normal_art_lod NUMBER: maximum normal artifact LOD.
 The default is 0.0. - --max_alt_cnt NUMBER: maximum ALT allele count.
 The default is 1. - --max_event_cnt NUMBER: maximum events in region.
 The default is 2. - --min_median_base_qual NUMBER: minimum median base quality.
-The default is 20. - --min_median_mapq NUMBER: minimum median mapping quality.
+The default is 20.

+- --min_median_mapq NUMBER: minimum median mapping quality.
 The default is 30. - --max_diff_fraglen NUMBER: maximum median difference in fragment length.
-THE default is 10000. - --min_pir_median NUMBER: minimum median read position.
+The default is 10000. - --min_pir_median NUMBER: minimum median read position.
 The default is 5. - --max_strand_prob NUMBER: maximum strand artifact probability.
 The default is 0.99. - --min_strand_af NUMBER: minimum strand artifact allele fraction.
 The default is 0.01. - --contamination NUMBER: contamination fraction to filter; if NUMBER is greater than 0, the tool will try to remove a fraction of the reads supporting each ALT.
 The default is 0.0.